ohalloranjm/momo/guide/shiftcenter.md

 Momo then attempts to shift your active PC’s balance one step toward the principle you chose (whether through the `principle` option or a button click), and replies with one of the following:

 - If the shifted-toward principle is already +3, Momo informs you that he cannot shift the PC’s center off the edge of their balance track.
-- If the shifted-toward principle starts at +2 or less, Momo change the PC’s center and replies with a confirmation of the new center.
+- If the shifted-toward principle starts at +2 or less, Momo changes the PC’s center and replies with a confirmation of the new center.